tkr22777/teaching-cs-630/week_04/08_indexes.md

 CREATE INDEX idx_products_created_at ON products (created_at);

 -- Benefits this query:
-SELECT * FROM products ORDER BY created_at DESC LIMIT 10;
+SELECT * FROM products ORDER BY created_at DESC FETCH FIRST 10 ROWS ONLY;
 ```

 4. **Columns with high selectivity**